Creating a Pollution-Free World

 POU systems can serve as an affordable frontline barrier to PFAS for affected communities.
 Our unique technology platform and production methods allow functionalisation of various substrates, hence our technology can be applied in diverse formats to meet a wide range of POU system demands.

 Many manufacturing facilities are required to treat their wastewater to meet stringent regulations prior to discharge into the environment or the municipal sewage system.
-Our adsorbents be designed as a polishing step in an industrial wastewater treatment process, whilst also considering high concentrations of PFAS, typically present in this application.
+Our adsorbents are designed as a polishing step in an industrial wastewater treatment process, whilst also considering high concentrations of PFAS, typically present in this application.

 The use of Aqueous Forming Foams (AFFF) has exposed many airports and military bases to environmental challenges pertaining to PFAS contamination in groundwater and run-off water.
 Our adsorbents can be tailored to remove different classes of PFAS at varying concentrations, depending on the circumstances.
 An easily deployable and effective treatment solution can be designed for meeting environmental discharge permits.